Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 - `ChildActivationStart`
 - `ChildActivationEnd`

+These events are introduced to give a more fine-grained control than using the global `NavigationStart`/`NavigationEnd` events, if you for example want to display a spinner while some children components are loading.

 ## i18n

 The messages extracted from your application now include the interpolations used in the template.